Advanced Game Search

 The features or elements that are missing from the game according to users

-• Enhanced Tutorial or Guidance: A more comprehensive tutorial or in-game guidance to help new players understand the complex systems would be beneficial.
+• Enhanced Tutorial and Guidance: A more comprehensive tutorial system and clearer tooltips are requested to help new players understand game mechanics better.

 Summary generated on: